eshetuD/Data_Analysis/README.md

 # Data_Analysis
-Under this project I will create a dashboard for Super Market
+Under this project I will create a dashboard for Global Store Super Market